pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/secrets/index.md

 {{% /choosable %}}

-When we run `pulumi up`, we see that the output is set (so our use of the secret worked!), but Pulumi knows that value was a secret, so when we try to set it as an output, it will not display.
+When we run `pulumi up`, we find the output is set (so our use of the secret worked!), but Pulumi knows that value was a secret, so when we try to set it as an output, it will not display.

-If we would like to see the plain-text value, we can do it with this command:
+If we would like to get the plain-text value, we can do it with this command:

 {{% choosable language typescript %}}